pixie-lang/pixie/README.md

 Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL).
-For details see the files `COPYING` and `COPYING.LESSER` included with the 0MQ distribution.
+For details see the files `COPYING` and `COPYING.LESSER` included with the source distribution.